Dispersion on the Complete Graph: Preliminaries

-\end{obser} The following bounds on the probability that a Galton-Watson tree (having an offspring distribution supported on two integers) has at least $k$ generations have most likely already appeared in the literature; we include their proofs here for making the paper self-contained. \begin{lem} Let $|\varepsilon| <1$.
+\end{fact} The following simple lemma provides bounds for the probability that a Galton-Watson tree (having an offspring distribution supported on two integers) has at least $k$ levels. \begin{lem} Let $|\varepsilon| <1$.
 Then for any $k\in \mathbb{N}$

 and